LuisValgoi/recoil-playground/README.md

 - use default react implementation way of coding with some minor tweaks (different from mobx)

+- efficiency (only render the components that uses the values from the shared state)
 # Difference from Context

 **context**